Theory of intermolecular exchange in coupled spin-1/2 nanographenes

 Note that the direct exchange term gives rise to Hund-type coupling $\sim -K_{i,j} \, \vec{S}_i \cdot \vec{S}_j$ between electron spins $\vec{S}_i=\sum_{\sigma\sigma^\prime} c_{i\sigma}^\dagger \, \vec\tau_{\sigma\sigma^\prime} \, c_{i\sigma^\prime}$ and $\vec{S}_j=\sum_{\sigma\sigma^\prime} c_{j\sigma}^\dagger \, \vec\tau_{\sigma\sigma^\prime} \, c_{j\sigma^\prime}$ on different carbon sites, which is FM in nature ($K_{i,j}>0$).

-In order to estimate the LR Coulomb interaction parameters $V_{i,j}$ and $K_{i,j}$ we have computed the bare Coulomb matrix for the $\pi$-orbitals of the Carbon atoms in the idealized geometries shown in Fig.~\ref{fig:structures} using the quantum chemistry code Gaussian09~\cite{G09}, as described in more detail in Sec.~\ref{sec:lr_coulomb} and App.~\ref{app:lr_coulomb}.
+In order to estimate the LR Coulomb interaction parameters $V_{i,j}$ and $K_{i,j}$ we have computed the bare Coulomb matrix for the $\pi$ orbitals of the carbon atoms in the idealized geometries shown in Fig.~\ref{fig:structures} using the quantum chemistry code Gaussian09~\cite{G09}, as described in more detail in Sec.~\ref{sec:lr_coulomb} and the Appendix.